ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 .....
 ```

-We moved to bring back nodes including data and master, we joined these nodes to the newly boostraped cluster node.
+We moved to rescue the other nodes including data and master.
+We updated in their configurations so that we could join these nodes to the newly boostraped cluster node.

 ```yaml
 cluster.initial_master_nodes:
   - 10.0.20.79
 ```

-Prior to cluster join, we needed to detach all these nodes from their previous master that were bound to the previous cluster state so that they could join to the new cluster.
+Prior to cluster join, we needed to detach all these nodes from their configured state that were bound to the previous cluster.

 ```bash
 ./bin/elasticsearch-node detach-cluster
 ```

-When the other data nodes started to join, we saw the number of unassigned shards decreasing.
+We went to reboot the elasticsearch service in each node.
+All nodes started to join, we saw the number of unassigned shards decreasing.

 ```bash
 curl http://localhost:9200/_cat/shards?v